Site menu:

 • Result plot: The plot is either set to norm scores or percentiles (cumulative function).

-• Model summary: This gives you a report on the regression model.
+• Model summary: Provides a report on the regression model.

-• Minimum raw score and Maximum raw score: You can specify the boundaries of the generated norm score table.
-Please note that this option is only taken into account, if the maximum score is higher than the minimum score, otherwise, the minimum and maximum raw scores from the data are used.
+• Minimum raw score and Maximum raw score: Specifies the boundaries of the generated norm score table.
+Please note that this option is only taken into account, if the maximum score is higher than the minimum score.
+Otherwise, the minimum and maximum raw scores occurring in the data are used.

-• Stepping: This option sets the granularity of the norm score table.
+• Stepping: Sets the granularity of the norm score table.

 The module estimates continuous norm scores by modeling the functional relationship between raw scores (raw), norm scores (L) and the grouping variable (A; e. g. age, schooling duration ...) using the cNORM package (W. Lenhard, Lenhard & Gary, 2018).
 The modeling procedure minimizes the error variance contained in the norm scores.
 It requires smaller samples sizes compared to conventional norming, closes gaps within and between the norm tables and smoothes sampling errors.